openapistack/openapi-backend/DOCS.md

 #### Parameter: opts

-(optional) Options for mocking.
+Optional.
+Options for mocking.

 #### Parameter: opts.responseStatus

-(optional) The response code of the response to mock (default: 200)
+Optional.
+The response code of the response to mock (default: 200)

 Type: `number`

 #### Parameter: opts.mediaType

-(optional) The media type of the response to mock (default: application/json)
+Optional.
+The media type of the response to mock (default: application/json)

 Type: `string`

 #### Parameter: opts.example

-(optional) The specific example to use (if operation has multiple examples)
+Optional.
+The specific example to use (if operation has multiple examples)

 Type: `string`